marc-shade/boxbeyond-kutiraai/README.md

 ## 🤝 Contributing

-We welcome contributions from the community!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Contributions from the community are welcome!
+Please see the [Contributing Guidelines](CONTRIBUTING.md) for details.

 ### Development Guidelines